 The ‘PSE allocated power value Alternative A’ and ‘PSE allocated power value Alternative B’ fields are the maximum input average power levels (see 145.3.8.2) the PSE expects the dual-signature PD to draw on the respective Alternatives when the PSE provides power over 4-pair.
 These fields are the power levels at the dual-signature PD PI.
 The PSE uses these values to compute PClass-2P as defined in 145.2.8.

+For MPoE systems, the value for Alternative A shall indicate that power allocated on the data pair.
+The value for Alternative B shall indicate that the power is provided on conductors other than the data pair carrying the LLDPDU.

 Power status

 The ‘Power status’ field contains the PSE's bit-map of the PSE power pair and PSE or PD power class, defined in Table 79–14, and is reported for the device generating the TLV.

+Editors Note: this field still needs to be addressed if re-use of this TLV is accepted.

 Table 79–14—Power status field